Federal Direct Loan Interest and Fees

-Refer to the chart below for applicable interest rates for the Federal Direct subsidized loan for prior years.
-These interest rates are only available to undergraduate students.
+Refer to the chart below for applicable interest rates for the Federal Direct Loans for the past four years:

-In addition to interest, all Federal Direct Loans have a 1.0% origination fee.
+In addition to interest, all Federal Direct Loans (subsidized and unsubsidized) have a 1.072% origination fee, disbursed on or after December 1, 2013.
 This is deducted from the loan at the time of disbursement.
-For example, if you borrow $3,500 for the academic year, a total of $35.00 will be deducted from your loan amount and paid directly to the U.S. Department of Education.
-Thus, the annual net amount of the loan that would credit or disburse to your account is approximately $3,465.
+For example, if you borrow $5,500 for the academic year, a total of $58.96 will be deducted from your loan amount and paid directly to the U.S. Department of Education.
+Thus, the annual net amount typically over the course of two academic semesters of the loan that would credit or disburse to your account is approximately $5,441.04.

 Federal Direct Parent and Graduate PLUS Loans have a 4.288% origination fee, effective December 1, 2013.